jasonbayton/11ty/_src/support.md

     <img src="/img/bayton_mobility.png" alt="Activities">
   </div>
   <div class="service-text">
-    <h3>Complete mobility management</h3>
+    <h2>Complete mobility management</h2>

 **Is the thought of managing your fleet of Android and/or ChromeOS devices a bit daunting?**

-Offload the day-to-day management of your Google estate in its entirety.
-I'll handle onboarding, offboarding, BAU activities and provide a comfortable SLA for all requests.
+Offload the day-to-day management of your Google estate with confidence — this service is built on years of enterprise experience across NGOs, carriers, and global businesses, with scalable support for any fleet size.
+I'll handle onboarding, offboarding, BAU activities, and provide a comfortable SLA for all requests.

 Device management is available at **£0.60 per device**, per month, billed annually (**£7.20**), and decreases by commitment duration (12-60 months).
 This includes the device management licence for Android.